Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Woodcock Legal Services

 Negotiable Instruments Containing Express Terms Regarding Repayment

-Question: What is the difference between a demand note and a common promissory note?
+Question: What’s the difference between a demand promissory note and a common promissory note in Ontario, and how can Woodcock Legal Services help me before I sign anything?

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note